HongshenH/memory-cholinergic-state/README.md

 ## Overview

-This repository contains custom analysis code used for the manuscript.
+This repository contains core custom analysis code used for the manuscript.
 Scripts are organized by figure and analysis type.

 Source Data files containing the numerical values underlying the figures are provided with the manuscript.
-A small demo dataset is included in this repository to illustrate code execution.
+Representative demo data are included within the corresponding analysis folders to illustrate code execution.
 Full raw datasets are available from the corresponding authors upon reasonable request.

 ## Repository structure

-* `fig1_septal_circuit/`: code related to septal cell classification and CA2-driven septal inhibition
+* `fig1_septal_circuit/`: code related to septal cell classification
 * `fig2_state_control/`: code related to hippocampal-state and LFP analyses
 * `fig3_temporal_coding/`: code related to temporal coding and population analyses
 * `fig4_behavior/`: code related to behavioral analyses
 * `fig5_endogenous_feedback/`: code related to endogenous activity analyses
-* `demo_data/`: representative example data for code demonstration
-* `demo/`: demo scripts and example outputs

 ## System requirements